Instrumental case

 In grammar, the instrumental case (abbreviated ins or instr) is a grammatical case used to indicate that a noun is the instrument or means by or with which the subject achieves or accomplishes an action.
 The noun may be either a physical object or an abstract concept.

 General discussion

 The instrumental case appears in this Russian sentence:

-Here, the inflection of the noun indicates its instrumental rolethe nominative перо changes its ending to become пером.
+Here, the inflection of the noun meaning "quill pen" indicates its instrumental role: the nominative перо changes its ending to become пером.

-Modern English expresses the instrumental meaning by use of adverbial phrases that begin with the words with, by, or using then followed by the noun indicating the instrument:
+Modern English expresses the instrumental meaning by use of adverbial phrases that begin with the words with, by, or using, followed by the noun indicating the instrument: